louisfb01/start-machine-learning/README.md

    * [Inside AI](https://inside.com/ai) - A daily roundup of stories and commentary on Artificial Intelligence, Robotics, and Neurotechnology.
    * [AI Weekly](http://aiweekly.co/) - A weekly collection of AI News and resources on Artificial Intelligence and Machine Learning.
    * [AI Ethics Weekly](https://lighthouse3.com/newsletter/) - The latest updates in AI Ethics delivered to your inbox every week.
-   * [What's AI Weekly](http://eepurl.com/huGLT5) - The latest updates in AI explained every week.
+   * [What's AI Weekly](http://eepurl.com/huGLT5) - One and only one paper clearly explained weekly with an article, video demo, demo, code, etc.
+   * [Data Science Dojo Newsletter](https://datasciencedojo.com/newsletter/) - Get the latest Data Science content in your inbox

 * Follow Medium accounts and publications
     * [Towards Data Science](https://towardsdatascience.com/) - "Sharing concepts, ideas, and codes"